As we return to worship in May 2021, we will be following these COVID Safety Protocols for gathering for worship:

 Masking: Face coverings are required over the mouth and nose for everyone at all times.
 Disposable masks will be available for those who forget to bring their own.
 Exception is for the preacher/ liturgists as they are speaking, and for children under the age of 4.

 Hand Sanitizer & Cleaning: Hand sanitizer will be available at the doors and in the pews.
 Volunteers will sanitize shared and common surfaces between the services.

 Attendance Log: An attendance log will be kept by the safety greeters for the purposes of contact tracing in the event of a potential COVID exposure.

 Ushers: Two (2) ushers will be used for information purposes (see bulletins), and to assist with worship movement (see dismissal)

 Bulletins: Disposable bulletins will be available from the ushers; we will not use the hymnals at this time.

 Singing: No congregational singing will be allowed at this time, humming along only.
-A soloist may eventually be brought in, and in that case, would be physically distant from the rest of the congregation.

 Sharing the Peace: Sharing the Peace will be at the end of the service, and must be done without leaving one’s pews and without physical touch.